cdump/evmole/python/README.md

 - `functions` - List of detected contract functions.
 None if no functions were extracted
 - `storage` - List of contract storage records.
 None if storage layout was not extracted
 - `disassembled` - List of bytecode instructions, where each element is [offset, instruction].
 None if disassembly was not requested
+- `basic_blocks` - List of basic block ranges as (first_op, last_op) offsets.
+None if basic blocks were not requested
+- `control_flow_graph` - Control flow graph of the contract.
+None if control flow analysis was not requested

 ### Function